BitCurator/bitcurator/README.md

 sudo ./bc-bootstrap.sh -s -i -y
 ```

+__This process may take an hour or longer to complete__.
 When the bootstrap script has completed, you will be prompted to reboot.
 Run the following commenad:

 ```shell
 sudo reboot
 ```

+The bootstrap script places installation log info in __/home/bcadmin/bitcurator-boostrap.log__.
+You may wish to scan this file manually, or refer to it if any of the installed tools fail in additional testing.
+(If you are building the BitCurator environment in a VM, this may be a good time to shut down, create a clone, and test each tool individually to verify operation.
+Some tools create additional user data that may be copied when generating the installation ISO - as the __bcadmin__ user is copied over verbatim - so this testing should not be performed in the release-preparation copy.

 Move the icons on the Desktop into the appropriate locations.
-The standard BitCurator release places "home" in the top left, followed vertically by "Imaging Tools", "Forensics Tools", "Accession Tools", "Additional Tools", and "Shared Folders and Media".
-"Documentation and Help" and "Network Servers" are placed in the top right.
+The standard BitCurator release places __home__ in the top left, followed vertically by __Imaging Tools__, __Forensics Tools__, __Accession Tools__, __Additional Tools__, and __Shared Folders and Media__. __Documentation and Help__ and __Network Servers__ are placed in the top right.

-Once the system has been rebooted, click on the Unity launch icon and type "Users and Groups".
-Click "Advanced Settings", and select the "User Privileges" tab.
-Select "Use floppy drives" and click "OK".
+Once the system has been rebooted, click on the Unity launch icon and type __Users and Groups__.
+Click __Advanced Settings__, and select the __User Privileges__ tab.
+Select __Use floppy drives__ and click __OK__.

+If you are building the release in a VM, now is a good time to shut down, create a clone, and perform the __respin__ (next section) using that clone.

 ## Respin

 BitCurator uses Bodhibuilder (a fork and update of the Remastersys tool) to repin the environment as a Live / Installable CD.
-Bodhibuilder is installed automatically using the bitcurator-distro-bootstrap bootstrap script.
+Bodhibuilder is installed automatically by the __bitcurator-distro-bootstrap__ bootstrap script.

-Click the Unity launcher and type "Bodhibuilder".
-Click the Bodhibuilder icon and select the "Settings" tab.
-Enter "bcadmin" for Username, "BitCurator-X.X.X" (where X.X.X is the release number) for CD Label, "BitCurator-X.X.X.iso" for ISO Filename, "BitCurator-X-X-X" for GRUB Name, and "http://wiki.bitcurator.net/" for URL for ISO.
+Click the Unity launcher and type __Bodhibuilder__.
+Click the Bodhibuilder icon and select the __Settings__ tab.
+Enter __bcadmin__ for Username, __BitCurator-X.X.X__ (where X.X.X is the release number) for CD Label, __BitCurator-X.X.X.iso__ for ISO Filename, "BitCurator-X-X-X" for GRUB Name, and "http://wiki.bitcurator.net/" for URL for ISO.

-Click on the "Actions" tab and click "Select" next to "Boot menu picture for the Live CD".
-Select the image at "/usr/share/bitcurator/resources/images/BitCuratorEnv3Logo300px-invert.png".
-Click "Open".
-Click "OK" in the popup dialog.
+Click on the __Actions__ tab and click __Select__ next to __Boot menu picture for the Live CD__.
+Select the image at __/usr/share/bitcurator/resources/images/BitCuratorEnv3Logo300px-invert.png__.
+Click __Open__.
+Click __OK__ in the popup dialog.

-Click "Select" next to "Boot menu picture for the installed environment".
-Select the image at "/usr/share/bitcurator/resources/images/BitCuratorEnv3Logo300px-invert.png."
-Click "Open".
-Click "OK" in the popup dialog.
+Click __Select__ next to __Boot menu picture for the installed environment__.
+Select the image at __/usr/share/bitcurator/resources/images/BitCuratorEnv3Logo300px-invert.png.__ Click __Open__.
+Click __OK__ in the popup dialog.
 GRUB setting will update.

-Click "Select" next to "User, whose current settings will be used as default" and select "bcadmin".
-Click "OK".
+Click __Select__ next to __User, whose current settings will be used as default__ and select __bcadmin__.
+Click __OK__.
 Files will copy.

-Click "Select" next to "Plymouth theme" and select "BitCurator Logo".
-Click "OK".
+Click __Select__ next to __Plymouth theme__ and select __BitCurator Logo__.
+Click __OK__.
 The initramfs will update.

-In the main window, click "Backup", and then click "OK".
-The file "BitCurator-X.X.X.iso" (along wth MD5 and SHA256 sum files) will be created in /home/bodhibuilder/bodhibuilder.
-This ISO can be used to prepare a VirtualBox virtual machine, or copied to a USB drive for installation on another host (see https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu for instructions on how to perform this transfer).
+In the main window, click __Backup__, and then click __OK__.
+The file __BitCurator-X.X.X.iso__ (along wth MD5 and SHA256 sum files) will be created in /home/bodhibuilder/bodhibuilder. __This process may take up to an hour to complete__.

+The resulting ISO can be used to prepare a VirtualBox virtual machine, or copied to a USB drive for installation on another host (see https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-ubuntu for instructions on how to perform this transfer).

 ## Preparation of the Virtual Machine